mytakedotorg/policy/guidelines.md

 Do not incite, threaten, or encourage violence against anyone.

 It is acceptable to advocate for military or police action.
-Although they do involve acts of violence (or at least acts of force), they are obviously an integral part of politics.
-However, we will not allow advocating for police or military action against individuals on the basis of their race, ethnicity, religion, disability, sexual orientation, gender, or gender identity.

-Debating whether to take military action after 9/11 is obviously in-bounds.
-Debating whether slavery or the holocaust ought to be reinstated is obviously out-of-bounds.
+Obviously, there is some contradiction between the two previous rules.
+MyTake.org will not be a partner to violent extremists.

 <a name="spam"></a>